jpark621/movie-recommendation-pca/README.md

 | 500 | 3720 | 4:55 |
 | 1000 | 5011 | 12:15 |

+The number of iterations seems to scale linearly with the number of dimensions.
+It works!

 # Resources

   * ratings.csv can be found in the MovieLens website ([link](https://grouplens.org/datasets/movielens/)) under ml-32m.zip.